caldotdev/scaling-dlts-2022/slides/sharding_eth.md

 # <logos-ethereum-color /> Quick Recap

 _i.g.: splitting a database horizontally_
-- part multi-phase upgrade to improve scalability and capacity
+- part of multi-phase upgrade to improve scalability and capacity
 - for now shard chains provide _just_  storage layers - _you will learn how to use that in a clever way in a second_ 😏
 - committees of random validators approve blocks
 - validation results of several committees are combined in a way that only requires checking the signatures of all validators